Healthy Homes Assessment Naenae

 What We Do

-As building inspectors we take on all issues of specialist home examinations.
-We’re there to ensure you make the right choice when it comes to buying your next home.
+As building inspectors we handle all issues associated with expert home Inspections.
+We are there to ensure you make the right choice when it comes to buying your next home.

-We value your money We will conduct detailed examinations to make sure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun aspects of owning or purchasing your own house.
+We value your money We conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing your own home.

-We specialise in a range of services to make sure that you are completely aware of the state of any property that you might be thinking of buying or selling along with other solutions.
+We are specialised in a range of services to ensure you are completely informed about the condition of any property you could be contemplating buying or selling along with other services.

-Our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into the document, you can actually see any issues that could be discovered.
-Because of our comprehensive report, it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.
+With our systemised approach to your property inspection and the latest software technology which includes digital photos in your document, you can actually see any issues that may be identified.
+Through our detailed reporting it’s easy to understand why we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports